 - Those in treatment are separated from the everyday environment that may have been contributing to the substance abuse problem to begin with.

-Outpatient care and treatment provides the benefit of taking the individual through the treatment process while allowing him to live at home and continue to work.
+Outpatient care and treatment provides the benefit of taking the individual through the treatment process while allowing him or her to live at home and continue to work.

-An addiction specialist or doctor can help you determine the right type of treatment for your situation.
-However, it's important to note that withdrawal can result in, or worsen, depression or other mental health illnesses.
-Inpatient care can prove especially beneficial for those recovering from an addiction to methylphenidate, as concurrent mental health conditions and concerns can be treated simultaneously.
+An addiction specialist or doctor can help you determine the right type of addiction treatment for your situation.
+However, it’s important to note that withdrawal can result in, or worsen, depression or other mental health illnesses.
+Inpatient care can prove especially beneficial for those recovering from addictions to methylphenidate, as concurrent mental health conditions and concerns can be treated simultaneously.

-It can be hard to know where to look for a rehab facility when looking for treatment for methylphenidate abuse.
+American Addiction Centers (AAC) is a leading provider of addiction treatment programs and has trusted facilities across the country.
+It can be hard to know where to look for a rehab facility when seeking treatment for methylphenidate abuse.
 Our experts can help you and talk you through the process.

-Our hotline is open right now and our treatment specialists can help direct anyone to the best help for a methylphenidate addiction.
-Call us at 1-888-744-0069Who Answers? to begin your path to recovery today.
+Our hotline is open right now and our treatment specialists can help direct anyone in need to the best help for a methylphenidate addiction.
+Call us free at to begin your path to recovery today.